-We currently run weekly morning and evening courses in Thames Ditton and Teddington suitable for beginners to the more advanced.
+We often run weekly morning and evening courses in Teddington suitable for beginners to the more advanced.

 Christyan’s courses open up the world of creating a children’s book and give an overview of all of the areas that encompasses.
 This course will help you develop your written ideas or illustrations and will show you how to create a book dummy or prepare a manuscript ready to show a publisher.

 Please see our other pages for details of our one-day workshop sessions.

 8-WEEK COURSE: AN INTRODUCTION TO CREATING CHILDREN’S BOOKS

 Whether your ambitions lie in writing, illustration or both, Christyan teaches a mixed group on this informal 8-week course.

 This is a friendly, beginner-to-advanced course for adults (18+), aimed at those who enjoy pre-teenage children's books, like to draw or write, but don't know where to start.
 It’s also for those who already have some experience in writing or illustration.
 Although this is not specifically an illustration course, we aim to help illustrators focus their talents into the goals of character development and book layout.

 At first the subject can seem daunting with so many types of children’s books on offer encompassing age groups from birth to teen, but week-by-week the course will introduce you to each of the main areas and find out exactly where your skills lie.

 Don’t worry if you can write but not draw, or draw but not write - this course is aimed at those who like to work in either area but don't know how to apply their skills to the task of creating a children's book.

 - Take a look at the current children's book market - its varying age groups from earliest concept books to pre-teenage fiction - and the different types of work available.